 Immediately we saw a band of javelinas and spent fifteen minutes photographing them from just a few yards from the vehicle.
 Continuing through the refuge we spent the rest of the morning photographing flying geese, cranes, and a bonus northern harrier who was hunting over the marshlands.

 For lunch, we headed into San Antonio to eat at The Buckhorn.
-The Buckhorn is a regionally famous restaurant know for their green chili cheeseburgers made with fresh New Mexico hatch chilis.
+The Buckhorn is a regionally famous restaurant known for its green chili cheeseburgers made with fresh New Mexico hatch chilis.
 So good are the burgers, the owner and head chef once beat Bobby Flay in a Food Network episode of Throwdown.

 White Sands are the remnants of an ancient sea bed, covering more than 275 square miles, and sit at the base of the San Andreas Mountains.
 The whole area is ringed by mountains caused by a fault rift to create one of the largest endorheic basins in North America named the Tularosa Basin.